WICG/webmonetization/docs/exclusive-content.md

   }
 ```

-When the visitor is Web-monetized, we also listen for the
+When the visitor is web monetized, we also listen for the
 `monetizationstart` event.
 Just like the previous example, this event will show
 the exclusive content when it's triggered and hide the other `div`s.